libertywing/yanwang.github.io/index.md

 # Welcome to Yan Wang's Homepage

 My name is WANG Yan (王琰).
 I am a principal research scientist at Tencent AI Lab and the Lead of the Model Architecture Exploration Group, where I am leading research on infinite-memory architectures.
-Proir to that, I served as a research scientist at miHoYo and Tencent AI Lab, working on LLM-driven Role Playing and Retrieval-Augmented Generation.
+Proir to that, I served as a research scientist at miHoYo (2022-2024) and Tencent AI Lab (2017-2022), working on LLM-driven Role Playing and Knowledge-Augmented Model Architecture.
 I recieved my Ph.D. degree at City University of Hong Kong (CityU) in July 2017, under the instructions of Prof. Hanxiong Li.
 You can reach me through yanwang.branden(at)gmail.com

 ## News
 - 2026/01: Two papers on LLM self-context engineering: "The Pensieve Paradigm" and "Free()LM."
 The former improves accuracy by 40% on Browsecomp, and the latter achieves a New SOTA on IMOAnswerBench.